 Such was the enthusiastic reaction to the Cirencester Toy & Train Collector’s Fair that Tim and Ronnie were persuaded to repeat the exercise a little further east, and in the Summer of 2015, the Didcot & Oxfordshire Toy Fair was launched.
 Close to the M4 corridor, just down the road from the famous Railway Centre, and within a few miles of the Pendon Model Railway Museum, Didcot seemed to be the perfect venue.

-Tim and Ronnie look forward to welcoming you to one of their Toyfairs very soon – oh, and don’t forget to subscribe to the Newsletter!
+Tim and Ronnie would be delighted to welcome you to one of their Toyfairs, and if you’d like to be kept up to date on the toyfair scene, don’t forget to subscribe to the Newsletter!